 Identify the feature(s) located between the nucleotide positions identified by the primers, as determined in 3.b. above.

-- a.
-The top section contains basic information about the sequence, including its basepair (bp) length, database accession number, source, and references to papers in which the sequence is published.
+- The top section contains basic information about the sequence, including its basepair (bp) length, database accession number, source, and references to papers in which the sequence is published.

 - The bottom section lists the nucleotide sequence.